bye-shuvo/Clock-Redesigned/README.md

 # Clock-Redesigned
- A simple clock with the magic of CSS
+ A simple clock with the magic of JS